JuliaPhysics/SolidStateDetectors.jl/docs/src/man/electric_field.md

 # Electric Field

-The electric field is calculated from the electric potential for each grid point ``(i,j,k)`` when calling `calculate_electric_field!(simulation)`.
+The electric field is calculated from the electric potential for each grid point ``(i,j,k)`` when calling `calculate_electric_field!(sim)`.
 The field vector components on each grid point are the means of the electric field in each direction calculated as finite differences.

 On a Cartesian grid, this results in:
 ```math